NowOrNeverDG/DialingAndSendMeg/README.md

 # DialingAndSendMeg
-A simple example of making calls and sending text messages in third software.
+A example of making calls and sending text messages in third software.